 “They would hit me until I fell down, let me catch my breath, make me stand up, and start over.”

-The Russian LGBT Network said they have helped more than 150 people flee Chechnya since the anti-gay crackdown began in April 2017.
+The Russian LGBT Network said they helped more than 150 people flee Chechnya since the purge began in April 2017.

 ‘Indisputable’ anti-gay crimes in Chechnya